-Because the literature on procedural values has not asked litigants and judges about procedural values, it largely overlooked that different types of litigants might care about different things.
-When commentators considered this point they have been left with guesswork and anecdotes.
+dotes.
 Judges might care about speed (moving the docket along).
 Companies might care about protecting sensitive information from public discovery.
 Government litigants might care about accuracy above all else.
 But is that actually the case?
-Do empirical findings confirm or confound these wellestablished expectations?
+Do empirical findings confirm or confound these well-established expectations?
 Doctrinal work cannot answer this question.
 Instead, we must ask different types of litigants and judges directly.